-Having obtained the parameters $c^*$, put $x_1(t) := -c_1^* x_2(t) + c_2^*$ and substitute them into the last two equations of the system given.
-Integrate this closed-loop system with one of the known numerical methods (for this example the Runge-Kutta 4-5-th order method was used), then check that the first inclusion is also satisfied and finally have $x_1(1) \approx -0.00431$, so we see that the desired value on the right endpoint is achieved with an error of order $5 \times 10^{-3}$.
+Having obtained the parameters $c^*$, put $x_1(t) := -c_1^* x_2(t) - c_2^*$ and substitute them into the last two equations of the system given.
+Integrate this closed-loop system with the Runge-Kutta 4-5-th order method, then check that the first inclusion is also satisfied and finally have $x_1(1) \approx -0.00431$, so we see that the desired value on the right endpoint is achieved with an error of the order $5 \times 10^{-3}$.
+So this value has been improved via ``correcting'' the parameters of the surface considered (see Remark 2).
 Picture 1 demonstrates the results of calculations.
-The black lines denote the curves which were obtained via the method of the paper, while the dashed red lines denote the curves obtained via integration of the closed-loop system (and via the relation $x_1(t) = -c_1^* x_2(t) + c_2^*$).
+The black lines denote the curves which were obtained via the method of the paper, while the dashed red lines denote the curves obtained via integration of the closed-loop system (and via the relation $x_1(t) = -c_1^* x_2(t) - c_2^*$).

 \begin{remark} a) In practice differential inclusions (\ref{8}) are satisfied at most iterations, since with $i = \overline{1, m}$ the function $z_i(t) - A_i x(t)$ values are usually not very large, so they are inside the interval $[-\overline{a}_i, \overline{a}_i] |x(t)|$ during the interval $[0, T]$ (recall that the gain factor $\overline{a}_i$ is sufficiently large).
-This fact significantly simplifies calculations insofar as in the case $\varphi(z) > 0$ (see (\ref{3.133})) the functional $\varphi(z)$ gradient is the most complicated (comparatively to the other functionals considered).
+This fact significantly simplifies calculations insofar as in the case $\varphi(z) > 0$ (see (\ref{3.133})) the functional~$\varphi(z)$ gradient is the most complicated (comparatively to the other functionals considered).